Sensitivity (explosives)

 Sensitivity, stability and brisance are three of the most significant properties of explosives that affect their use and application.
-All explosive compounds have a certain amount of energy required to initiate.
+All explosive compounds have a certain amount of energy required to initiate, analogous to the minimum ignition energy of fuel-air mixtures.
 If an explosive is too sensitive, it may go off accidentally.
 A safer explosive is less sensitive and will not explode if accidentally dropped or mishandled.
 However, such explosives are more difficult to initiate intentionally.

+Types of sensitivity

+The sensitivity of explosives is characterized by the figure of insensitivity, a measure of the probability of a material to initiate or detonate in response to quantities of external stimuli (usually impact, friction, and electrostatic discharge are considered):